kyrim/make-my-ui/README.md

 ## Installation

-Install it from npm and include it in your React build process (using [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/), etc).
-You will need to also install styled-components
+Install from npm / yarn and include it in your React build process (using [Webpack](http://webpack.github.io/) etc).
+You will need to also install styled-components.

 ```bash
 npm install --save make-my-ui styled-components